-One to One Learning Questions and Answers
+Questions and Answers

-In this document you will find a list of questions you may have about the One to One Learning Program along with answers or suggestions.
-The program commenced at the start of 2015 and things change as new technologies emerge and teaching practice is refined.
+In this document you will find a list of questions you may have about the 1:1 Learning Program along with answers or suggestions.
+The program continues to evolve as new technologies emerge and teaching practice is refined.
 We have endeavoured to be as comprehensive as possible throughout this document.